Where to Find the Best Seafood Restaurants Around Boston Right Now

 1 Charles St. S, Boston, 617-421-1200, ostraboston.com.

 Boston’s venerable chef Jody Adams brings Back Bay her expectedly marvelous musings on contemporary Mediterranean seafood.
-Think octopus a la plancha with yucca and orange; whole roasted branzino that gets a lift from lemon, capers and garlic; and seared scallops with pork belly and smoked tomato jam.
-Adams was recently inducted to the James Beard Foundation’s “Who’s Who” list of legends.
+Think octopus a la plancha with smoked tomato puree; whole roasted branzino that gets a lift from garlic, oregano, and orange; and seared scallops with sunchokes, pomegranate, and warm gooseberry vinaigrette.
+Adams has been inducted to the James Beard Foundation’s “Who’s Who” list of legends.
 We can see, and taste, why.

 1 Ring Rd., Boston, 617-536-1234, porto-boston.com.

-The younger sibling to Kenmore Square’s Island Creek Oyster Bar has carved out its own distinct identity in Fort Point.
-Post-work crowds descend on the industrial-chic space for its eponymous oysters (named for their numbered racks on the sea bed), snacky stuff like crispy fish tacos, and entrées of fresh catch, including grilled salmon with sunchoke and brown butter.
-It’s all washed down with one of the best-curated beer programs of any restaurant in Boston.
+Post-work crowds descend on this industrial-chic space in Fort Point for briny and buttery oysters, snacky stuff like crispy fish tacos, and entrées of fresh catch, including grilled salmon with sunchoke and brown butter.
+On top of all that, it also has one of the best-curated beer programs of any restaurant in Boston.

 383 Congress St., Boston, 617-553-5900, row34.com.